UniversalDevicesInc/polyglot-v2/README.md

 # MQTT Websockets Port.
 The Frontend interface is currently MQTT over Websockets.
 The default port is 8083
 MQTT_WSPORT='8083'

+# URI to access MongoDB.
+You might need this if you have an off-box Mongo instance.
+MONGO_URI='mongodb://localhost:27017/'

+# Secret is the key used to encrypt the passwords (and future MQTT data) in the database.
+SECRET='udi-polyglot'

+# To enable debug logging set the NODE_ENV override to 'development'
+NODE_ENV='development'
 ```

 ### Development Documentation